AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v3/_operation.md

 # Operation #

-APIs to create and view tokens.
+APIs to invoke Web Services

 ## Invoke Web Service ##

-Use this API to invoke Web Services.
+Use this API to invoke available web services endpoints.

 ### HTTP request ###